YuvalItzchakov/ursus-martimus/README.md

-Async producer consumer is a tool for processing synthetically generated data.
+Ursus martimus (A.K.A Polar Bear) is a tool for processing synthetically generated data in a streaming fashion.

 ### Architecture: